Scary Movie (2000)

 The story of Scary Movie revolves around a cross-section of the Scream trilogy and the J. Love Hewitt ‘Summer’ escapades.
 The plot is still kept together with ease but always gives sizable room and advantage for the film’s numerous parodies and slapstick.
 All of the typical high school clichés are present (naturally played by actors in their 20s and 30s).
 There’s the loudmouth jock who’s short where it counts (Lochlyn Monro), the busty and ditsy beauty queen (Shannon Elizabeth), the virginal Neve-like innocent (fresh-faced newcomer Anna Faris), as well as countless stoner buddies following the antics of Shorty (Marlon Wayans) among others.
 Together along with roaming newscaster Gale Hailstorm (SNL‘s Cheri Oteri) and “special” police officer Doofy everyone tries staying one step ahead of our black-hooded fiend’s list.

-Director Keenen Ivory Wayans’ Scary Movie doesn’t just wrestle with bad taste; it gleefully rolls around in it.
-But that’s exactly how it leaves its audience – rolling with laughter.
+Director Keenen Ivory Wayans’ Scary Movie doesn’t just wrestle with bad taste, it gleefully rolls around in it.
 Scary Movie is easily the funniest movie of the year and will likely stay that way.
 It’s also the first movie in years that I have actually walked out of with my face aching from so much laughter.
-Scary Movie will be this year’s word-of-mouth sensational smash as it smashes taboos and taste full-ahead, trust me on this one.
+Scary Movie will be this year’s word-of-mouth sensational smash as it smashes taboos and taste full-ahead.

 Posted on July 11, 2000, in 2000 Movies and tagged anna farris, carmen electra, cheri oteri, horror, keenan ivory wayans, marlon wayans, satire, sex comedy, shannon elizabeth, spoof.
 Bookmark the permalink.
 Leave a comment.